Best Dim Sum in Richmond, BC

 Lo Mai Gai (Sticky Rice in Lotus Leaves)—This Southern Chinese favourite features fillings inside a ball of sticky rice that’s wrapped, steamed, and served in lotus leaves.

 Dan Tat (Egg Tarts)—This baked pastry features egg custard surrounded by a flaky, savoury crust.
-Make sure to eat it while it’s still hot!
+Be sure to eat it while it’s still hot!

 Xiao Long Bao (XLB/Soup Dumpling)—These thinly-wrapped pork dumplings are filled with hot soup and are only available at Shanghainese dim sum restaurants.